 A student orientation is required for all first-time students attending VC.
 Students should contact the Student Services Office at the appropriate campus location for dates and times.
 Students will receive valuable information in all areas of the College, including student services, financial aid, PASS Centers (tutoring), transfer information, and college transition.
-New student orientation information can be accessed from the VC home page.
+New student orientation information can be accessed from the VC home page at www.vernoncollege.edu.